-Det.
-Anthony Casasanta completes his K-9 training of "Kia" as a drug sniffing dog that was assigned to the Detective Division.
+Detective Anthony Casasanta completes his K-9 training of "Kia" as a drug sniffing dog that was assigned to the Detective Division.

-Officer Brendan Moon completed his K-9 training of "Kubo", a German Shepard, and was assigned to the Patrol Division.
+Officer Brendan Moon completed his K-9 training of "Kubo," a German Shepard, and was assigned to the Patrol Division.

-the Newington Police Department consisted of 43 full time sworn officers, 6 dispatchers, 5.5 clerks and 1 supernumerary officer.
+The Newington Police Department consisted of 43 full time sworn officers, 6 dispatchers, 5.5 clerks and 1 supernumerary officer.

-2001-2002 a new trunk radio system was brought on line that consolidated all radio communications through one system town wide.
+2001 to 2002 a new trunk radio system was brought on line that consolidated all radio communications through one system town wide.
 The system included all town departments and allowed inter-departmental communications for the first time.

 In 2002, Chief Richard C. Mulhall was sworn in as Newington’s 6th Chief of Police.
 The Department consisted on 43 sworn officers, 6 dispatchers, 1 animal control officer and 5.5 civilian employees.

 In 2002 the Police Department Renovation/Expansion Project Building Committee was formed.